 If you are already in court, our job is to find a way to get the best results for your case, in the fairest and quickest way possible.
 Most importantly, we do not want you to give up any strategic advantages.
 It has to be in both sides interest to settle and both sides have to want to retain a mediator.
 We help develop practical plans to benefit the strategic interests of the parties in a dispute.
 Our settlements allow you to achieve tangible results, finality and closure.

 For over 20 years our mediators have been practicing Alternative Law mediation and ADR, Alternative Dispute Resolution services.
 Our mediators have been trained by approved mediation institutions such as U.S. Government Agencies such as The Equal Employment Opportunity Commission, Cornell University, Harvard Law School, University of Massachusetts, Dispute Resolution Masters Program, the ABA, the Council of Family Mediators or other local and national approved entities for mediation and ADR training.
-We get results and your satisfaction is guaranteed.
+We get results with our ADR Services and your satisfaction is guaranteed.

-ALTERNATIVE LAW ADR SYSTEMS At ALTERNATIVE LAW, our clients are assisted by expert, professional neutrals mediators,arbitrators, professors, and attorneys) who use a full range of the latest, most advanced, rigorously tested dispute resolution processes and techniques that range from direct and indirect negotiation, to facilitation and mediation, including where absolutely necessary litigation to achieve satisfactory resolution.
+ALTERNATIVE LAW ADR SYSTEMS at ALTERNATIVE LAW, our clients are assisted by expert, professional neutrals mediators, arbitrators, professors, and attorneys) who use a full range of the latest, most advanced, rigorously tested dispute resolution processes and techniques that range from direct and indirect negotiation, to facilitation and mediation, including where absolutely necessary litigation to achieve satisfactory resolution.

-MEDIATION PROCESSES In Mediation Processes, a third party neutral works to facilitate a negotiated settlement between the parties.
+MEDIATION PROCESSES In which a third party neutral works to facilitate a negotiated settlement between the parties.
 The mediator facilitates the negotiations and evaluates the relative merits of the claims and defenses.
 The neutral does not have power to impose a solution or decision, but the parties retain ultimate control over the outcome.
 The terms of the agreement are limited only by the interests and creativity of the parties and the neutral.
 By agreement and permission of the parties, the neutral sets the ground rules and may seriously affect the order of the proceedings, the parties’ collective and individual analyses and the general dynamic of the settlement discussion.

 BEST IDEAS WIN This is by far our most successful and the option of choice for many of our clients because of its quick turnaround and high satisfaction and settlement rate.The “Best Ideas Win” is the most practical approach to resolving conflicts.
 It involves exploratory, interactive and participatory discussions with the parties.
 We will work with counsel if you, or the other side has representation, but it is not required.
 We combine an historical perspective with a detailed analysis of the facts, personal, business and legal issues surrounding the case at hand to help determine a fair and just resolution of the issues at hand.